azoth-lang/azoth.language.reference/src/drop-methods.md

 ## Exceptions in Drop Methods

-All drop methods implicitly are `no throw`.
+All drop methods implicitly are `throws never`.
 This is because drop methods are called while exceptions are unwinding the stack.
 Thus if an exception were to be thrown from a drop method it might hide the original exception that is leading to the drop method being called.

-**TODO:** Allow the drop method to receive info about an in progress error and allow drop method definitions to override the default of `no throw`
+**TODO:** Allow the drop method to receive info about an in progress error and allow drop method definitions to override the default of `throws never`

 ## Base Class Drop Method